MalayPhadke/AuralNav/README.md

 #### Multi-Agent Scenarios
 - **Development**: Extend to support multiple agents that can cooperate or compete in tasks requiring coordination based on auditory cues
 - **Impact**: Explores the intersection of multi-agent reinforcement learning and computer audition

+#### Source Matching
+- **Development**: Implement a source matching task where agents must learn to match the correct source to the correct agent
+- **Impact**: Addresses the problem of source identification and matching in multi-agent systems

 #### Realistic Sensor Modeling
 - **Development**: Implement more realistic sensor models that simulate the limitations of real-world microphones